Living in Wellington is for those who love a city buzz but want community.

 You should expect to be exchanging pleasantries on your commute and in your local store.

 Typically, for Kiwis, Wellington residents are self-deprecating and can cope with a little sarcasm.
-They will not scrimp on praise for their neighbours or their city though, community pride is common and, usually, justified.
+They will not scrimp on praise for their neighbors or their city, though, and community pride is common and usually justified.

-Wellington is a nice spot for smart cookies, and almost half the population of the city have some university education.
+Wellington is a nice spot for smart cookies, and almost half the population of the city has a university education.

 Like any city, income levels vary, but they are above the national average.